BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 information that could reasonably be expected to encourage a greater likelihood of the behaviours described occurring.
 For example:
-i. the amount of funds taken into a product should not be topped up without the customer choosing to do so on each occasion, eg when a customer buys-in at a poker table they should have to choose to purchase more chips to play at the table
+i. the amount of funds taken into a product should not be topped up without the customer choosing to do so on each occasion, e.g. when a customer buys-in at a poker table they should have to choose to purchase more chips to play at the table
 - automatic re-buys should not be provided ii. written or graphical information should not encourage customers to try to win back